mhfong/fyp-ai/README.md

 # Predicting n days High & Low price of QQQ using different models
-  **Download this repo to your local machine and run the following command**
+  **Download this repo to your local machine and run the following commands**
   ```
+  pip install -r requirements.txt
   python main.py
   ```
   **To change dataset (default is 1):**